JoelErulu/WalkingTrails/README.md

 npm i nodemon

 ### How to Run
-1. Move to the "src" directory inside of the client foler
+1. Move to the "client" directory inside of the TrailApp foler
+2. Enter "npm start" in the terminal
+3. Move to the "server" directory inside of the TrailApp foler
-2. enter "npm start" in the terminal
+2. Enter "npm start" in the terminal

 ### List of working features
 1. Authentication - Create an account, store credentials in Mongoose, and access user-specific data.
 Log in to existsing accounts.